 After I gave up on baking soda no ‘poo, I tried one other DIY natural hair wash method using clay.
-It was a total, complete, horrific hair disaster that make my hair break so much more.
+It was a total, complete, horrific hair disaster that made my hair break so much more.
 I probably did it wrong, but there was no way I was going to try it again!

 I used a shampoo bar for a while, but I often had this yucky film left over, even with an apple cider vinegar rinse.
 It was still an improvement over no ‘poo, though.
-My hair become much softer using it.
+My hair became much softer using it.

-Later I switched to the Acure hair care line, specifically the Ultra-Hydrating shampoo & conditioner formula.
+Next, I switched to the Acure hair care line, specifically the Ultra-Hydrating shampoo & conditioner formula.
 It was another massive improvement, but for some reason, it left my scalp dry and itchy a few days after washing.
-Still, other ladies love it, so it’s definitely a brand to consider.
+Other ladies love it, though, so it’s definitely a brand to consider.

 Then I learned about Shea Moisture hair products.
-All of the product information I read on their website sounded extremely promising with natural, gentle, and moisturizing ingredients.
-Many of them are organic and fair trade, and the company has great ratings on EWG’s Skin Deep Cosmetic Database.
+Many of their ingredients are organic and fair trade, and the company has great ratings on EWG’s Skin Deep Cosmetic Database.

 Using Shea Moisture was a learning process for me.
 Many of the lines are formulated for women of color whose hair requires extra moisture because of it’s unique and beautiful texture.
-With my very straight and fine hair, some of the formulas are too heavy.
+With my very straight and fine hair, many of the formulas are too heavy.
 I had the best results with the Coconut Water Weightless shampoo and conditioner.